polomsca/ml-matrix-game/README.md

 - Haruvy and Stahl (1998) : An empirical model of equilibrium selection in symmetric normal-form games

+- Costa-Gomes et al (1998) : Cognition and behavior in normal-form games, an experimental study (only games without TS treatment)

 ## Footnotes

 [<a name="myfootnote1">1</a>] Appendix D, Game 10 is printed incorrectly as